developer-portal/content/tech/languages/python/pipenv.md

 # Pipenv

+As the official documentation of `pipenv` says.

     Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.

     It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
 It also generates the ever-important Pipfile.lock, which is used to produce deterministic builds.

 Here we will see